dmsc/fastbasic/manual.md

   numerated from 0, so that an array of size 10 holds values from 0 to 9.

-  You can DIM more than one array by separating the names with commas.
+  You can `DIM` more than one array by separating the names with commas.

-  The array is cleared after the "DIM", so all elements are 0 or an empty string.
+  The array is cleared after the `DIM`, so all elements are 0 or an empty string.